r0sa2/dats/CIS5220/README.md

 # Medical Concept Extraction and Relationship Classification from Patient Records
-This project is for the course *CIS5220: Deep Learning for Data Science (Spring 2023)*.
+This project is for the course *CIS 5220: Deep Learning for Data Science (Spring 2023)*.
 The project repository can be found [here](https://github.com/Meet1995/biomedical-ner-relationship-classification).